diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/data/corporateTransactions.ts.md

             const salesMetabolism = this.reading.filter(e => e.holderName.includes('Brenda')).reduce((sum, e) => sum + e.energyExpended, 0);

             const diagnosis = `Metabolic Analysis:
-            - The Engineering limb shows a steady energy consumption of $${engineeringMetabolism.toFixed(2)}, primarily for cognitive and infrastructural functions (Cloud, Software).
+            - The Engineering division shows a steady energy consumption of $${engineeringMetabolism.toFixed(2)}, primarily for R&D and infrastructural functions (Cloud, Software).
-            - The Sales limb shows a higher, more volatile energy consumption of $${salesMetabolism.toFixed(2)}, primarily for diplomatic and relationship-building functions (T&E, Dining).
+            - The Sales division shows a higher, more volatile energy consumption of $${salesMetabolism.toFixed(2)}, primarily for diplomatic and relationship-building functions (T&E, Dining).
-            - Overall metabolic health of the organism appears stable and within expected parameters for its current operational tempo.`;
+            - Overall metabolic health of the enterprise appears stable and within expected parameters for its current operational tempo.`;

             return diagnosis;
         }